mohsenjalalian/docker-commands/README.md

 * docker info
 * docker ps
 * docker ps -a
-* docker run  => "run a command in new container" "create container from image"
+* docker run  => "run a command in new container" "create container from image" "if not exist download it"
 * docker run -it "image name interactive"
+* docker run "image name" –it /bin/bash  => "/bin/bash is used to run the bash shell once image is up and running"
 * docker run -it --name "our name" "image name interactive"
 * docker run -p 8080:8080 -p 50000:50000 jenkins "run a container  - p map the port number of the internal Docker image to our main server"
 * docker rm "container id" or "container name"
 * docker help
 * docker help "command name"
 * docker images
+* docker images -q "return only image id"
+* docker history ImageID
 * docker pull "image name" "pull an image"
 * docker ps -a -q "list only container id"
 * docker rm $(sudo docker ps -aq) "remove all containers"